London Theatre for Students and Young People

 It’s important to note that proof of age will be required when purchasing tickets and when picking up tickets from the various box offices.

-- £5 tickets to all RSC productions in London and Stratford-upon-Avon, including Matilda the Musical
+- £10 tickets to RSC productions in London and Stratford-upon-Avon, including Matilda the Musical

 - Discount scheme for those aged 14-25